farahzak/HydroOne/README.md

 # Hydro One Risk Management Project

 ## **Overview**
 This project demonstrates a comprehensive risk management analysis inspired by Hydro One’s enterprise strategies.
-The project includes data analysis, risk prioritization, and mitigation strategy design using Python.
+The project includes data analysis, risk prioritization, and mitigation strategy design using Python, Open Ai's ChatGPT, and Excel.
 It provides visual insights through graphs that help identify high-impact risks, optimize resource allocation, and plan mitigation strategies effectively.
 All graphs were generated using Python's visualization libraries.

 ---